-Local Roles on Folders¶
+Local Roles On Folders¶

 The ninjas probably don’t want the pirates mucking about with their content.
 In this case, you could create a folder for the ninjas and assign their group to have a local role of Owner over the folder.
 Uncheck the inherit permissions box and now your ninjas have their own folder where they can add content and the pirates cannot see or add anything to this folder.
 Similarly, if only the pirate captain should have access to a folder, add the pirate captain user to the sharing tab and select the correct permission.

-Local Roles on Groups¶
+Local Roles On Groups¶